skedgeme/wrecker/README.md

 ### Why?

 There are plenty of HTTP profilers in existence, `wrk`, `ab`, `JMeter`, etc. Most profilers provide some facility for scripting and using the responses of the previous requests.
-However, the scripting facility is usual weak and difficult to use.
+However, the scripting facility is usually weak and difficult to use.

 `wreck` is designed from the ground up for scripting complex API interactions.
 Benchmarks are built using `wreq`, along with the full benefits of using Haskell.